rsmp-nordic/rsmp/notes.md

 It's not specified whether the first watchdog message is send immediately by both sides, or first by the connecting device, and then the supervisor system.

 Should we reply to a version message with an ack + version messages, or only with a version message?

+No timeout for receiving Version after connecting?
+There's no watchdog yet.